Ranging Sensor Fusion in LISA Data Processing: Treatment of Ambiguities, Noise, and On-Board Delays in LISA Ranging Observables: Ranging sensor fusion

 \subsection{SBR ambiguity}

-Phase anchor points, together with the pseudorange estimates after noise reduction, enable the resolution of the SBR ambiguity (see \cref{eq:Sideband-Ranging}):
+Phase anchor points in combination with the pseudo\-range estimates after noise reduction enable the SBR ambiguity resolution (see \cref{eq:Sideband-Ranging}):

-$\text{SBR}_{ij}^{\hat{\tau}_{i}}$ are the phase anchor points, $\hat{R}_{ij}^{\hat{\tau}_{i}}$ the pseudorange estimates after noise reduction.
+$\text{SBR}_{ij}^{\hat{\tau}_{i}}$ are the phase anchor points, $\hat{R}_{ij}^{\hat{\tau}_{i}}$ the pseudorange estimates of the core ranging processing pipeline.
 Thus, we obtain estimates of the SBR ambiguity integers $a^{\text{sb}}_{ij}$.
-The resolution is successful if the pseudorange estimates are more accurate than \SI{6.25}{\centi \m} (half the ambiguity).
-From the perspective of noise reduction, this is feasible (see \cref{sec:results}).
-Having resolved the SBR ambiguity, the pseudorange estimates associated to the phase anchor points serve as initial values for the integration of the sideband range rates.
-The resolution of the SBR ambiguity is worthwhile: SBR constitutes a very accurate pseudo\-range observable, as both its stability and accuracy are limited by the modulation noise.
+These can be used to compute unambiguous SBR pseudo\-range estimates associated to the phase anchor points, which serve as initial values for the integration of the sideband range rates (\cref{eq:dotSBR}).
+This procedure is successful if the $\hat{R}_{ij}^{\hat{\tau}_{i}}$ are more accurate than \SI{6.25}{\centi \m} (half the SBR ambiguity).
+Then, SBR constitutes a very accurate pseudo\-range observable, as not only its precision but also its accuracy are limited by the modulation noise, in contrast to the $\hat{R}_{ij}^{\hat{\tau}_{i}}$, whose accuracy is ultimately limited by the ranging noise.
+We assume here that the SBR offset (\cref{eq:SBR-offset}) is corrected in the initial data treatment.